ishwaryachengalvarayan/Install_mediawiki_ansible_AWS_CFT/README.md

   2. Host details

-  Add the list of Servers for which Mediawiki installation is required to inventory.txt
+  Add the list of Servers for which Mediawiki installation is required to /etc/ansible/hosts

   3. Installation using ansible